stuebersystems/doc.sherlock.en/README.md

 1. Install [Python](https://www.python.org).
 Go to the [Python downloads page](https://www.python.org/downloads/) and download the latest version for Windows.
 For example, for Version 3.7.2 this would be the link: [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.7.2/python-3.7.2-amd64.exe).

-2. Start the installer and follow the on-screen instructions.
+2. Launch the installer and follow the on-screen instructions.

 3. Run the command prompt as Administrator.